Lambert–Eaton myasthenic syndrome: Treatment

-If LEMS is caused by an underlying cancer, treatment of the cancer usually leads to resolution of the symptoms.
+If LEMS is caused by an underlying cancer, treatment of the cancer could lead to resolution of the symptoms.
 Treatment usually consists of chemotherapy, with radiation therapy in those with limited disease.

+Firdapse is the only FDA-approved treatment for LEMS.
+Firdapse works in the presynaptic neuromuscular junction to increase the release of acetylcholine helping to improve muscle function and relieve/reduce the symptoms of LEMS.

 Immunosuppression

 Some evidence supports the use of intravenous immunoglobulin (IVIG).
 Immune suppression tends to be less effective than in other autoimmune diseases.
 Prednisolone (a glucocorticoid or steroid) suppresses the immune response, and the steroid-sparing agent azathioprine may replace it once therapeutic effect has been achieved.
 IVIG may be used with a degree of effectiveness.
 Plasma exchange (or plasmapheresis), the removal of plasma proteins such as antibodies and replacement with normal plasma, may provide improvement in acute severe weakness.
-Again, plasma exchange is less effective than in other related conditions such as myasthenia gravis, and additional immunosuppressive medication is often needed.
+Plasma exchange is less effective than in other related conditions such as myasthenia gravis, and additional immunosuppressive medication is often needed.

 Other

 Three other treatment modalities also aim at improving LEMS symptoms, namely pyridostigmine, 3,4-diaminopyridine (amifampridine), and guanidine.
 They work to improve neuromuscular transmission.
+Intravenous immunoglobulin (IVIg) and Mestinon tablets (Pyridostigmine) are secondary treatments.

 Tentative evidence supports 3,4-diaminopyridine at least for a few weeks.
 The 3,4-diaminopyridine base or the water-soluble 3,4-diaminopyridine phosphate may be used.
 Both 3,4-diaminopyridine formulations delay the repolarization of nerve terminals after a discharge, thereby allowing more calcium to accumulate in the nerve terminal.

 Pyridostigmine decreases the degradation of acetylcholine after release into the synaptic cleft, and thereby improves muscle contraction.
 An older agent, guanidine, causes many side effects and is not recommended.
 4-Aminopyridine (dalfampridine), an agent related to 3,4-aminopyridine, causes more side effects than 3,4-DAP and is also not recommended.

 The FDA approved amifampridine for use in children 6 years and older with LEMS in addition to the prior approval for use in adults with LEMS on November 28, 2018.